CSAbhiOnline/AutoUpdater/README.md

 You can track the progress of download from `onProgressUpdate: (Int) -> Unit)` lambda from 0 to 100.

 5. The latest version app will be automatically installed after the download completes, and the user will see a prompt to install it.

+## Warning
+Google Play has strict policies regarding downloading and installing APK files from external sources.
+Apps that download executable code (like APK files) outside of Google Play's mechanisms (such as Google Play's in-app update API or Play Store installs) can be flagged for "Violation of Malicious Behavior Policy".

+### Do not include this library in builds that are going to be published on app stores.